Yugoslavism: Outbreak of the First World War

-In May 1917, members of the Yugoslav Deputies' Club of the Imperial Council in Vienna drafted the May Declaration on unification of Slovenes, Croats, and Serbs within Austria-Hungary and a trialist restructuring of the empire.
-Starčević's faction of the SP and the Croatian People's Peasant Party (HSS) led by Stjepan Radić, supported the declaration in the Diet of Hungary where Croatia-Slavonia was represented.
+In May 1917, members of the Yugoslav Deputies' Club of the Imperial Council in Vienna drafted the May Declaration on the unification of Slovenes, Croats, and Serbs within Austria-Hungary and a trialist restructuring of the empire.
+Starčević's faction of the SP and the Croatian People's Peasant Party (HSS), led by Stjepan Radić, supported the declaration in the Diet of Hungary, where Croatia-Slavonia was represented.
 Frank's faction of the SP rejected the idea.
 The declaration was debated in the press for a year before the imperial authorities outlawed the proposal.

-In June–July 1917, the Serbian government and the Yugoslav Committee held a series of meetings on Corfu.
-They discussed the future common state and produced the Corfu Declaration that the Serbs, Croats, and Slovenes were one "tri-named" people, and that the Karađorđević dynasty would reign in the new unified state organised as a parliamentary, constitutional monarchy.
+In June – July 1917, the Serbian government and the Yugoslav Committee held a series of meetings on Corfu.
+They discussed the future common state and produced the Corfu Declaration that the Serbs, Croats, and Slovenes were one "tri-named" people and that the Karađorđević dynasty would reign in the new unified state organised as a parliamentary, constitutional monarchy.
 The document did not say if the state would be federal or centralised.
 Trumbić proposed to establish a provisional government of the new state.
-Pašić declined, however, to avoid undermining diplomatic advantage enjoyed by Serbia in the unification process as a recognised state.
+Pašić declined, however, to avoid undermining the diplomatic advantage enjoyed by Serbia in the unification process as a recognised state.
 Supilo died two months later.